Frequently Asked Questions...

 Q. Is Giecz a safe place to be?

 A. Giecz is very safe.
-It is a small town with few people and non-existent crime.
-As far as wildlife goes, you may see an occasional stork or dog, but nothing threatening, except for the bird sized mosquitoes (bring bug spray)!
+It is a small town with few people and almost non-existent crime.
+Conflicts in other European areas have no impact on life in Giecz for field school students.
+As far as wildlife goes, you may see an occasional stork or dog, but nothing threatening, except for the large mosquitoes (bring bug spray)!
 There are no snakes, scorpions, wolves, or any other live obstacles to compete with at the site.
-The war in Iraq has no effect on us in Giecz, so it's not something to worry about at all.

 Q. What should I bring?